-11.Allegationsof abuse made against adults who work with children and young people.
-Hertfordshire Safeguarding Children Partnership (HSCP) Procedures Manual Section 5.1.5 Managing Allegations Against Adults who work with Children and Young People, referenced.
-Link to HSCP escalation and complaints procedures included.
-Annex 1.
-Link to KCSiE (DfE, 2021) Part One or Annex A: Information for all school and college staff Annex B: Further information Updates from KCSiE 2021 Addition of Annex A Annex 2.
-Declaration for staff: Child Protection Policy and (KCSiE) DfE 2021 Changes made aligned to KSCiE 2021 Annex 3.
-Actions where there are concerns about a child Now appears on page 23 of KCSiE 2021 Annex 4.
-Operation Encompass - Information sharing from Police regarding Domestic Abuse notifications and Children Missing from Education (2 nd December 2019) Addition of Children Missing from Education guidance Annex 5.
-Ofsted school Inspection Handbook (September 2021) New appendix added 2021
+Language peer on peer updated to child-on-child 10.Communication with parents KCSiE 2022 and page number updated re schools/colleges holding more than one emergency contact number 11.Allegationsof abuse made against adults who work with children and young people.
+Section added with regards to Concerns that do not meet the "harm threshold" and 'low level' concerns Guidance for safer working practice guidance recent publication date of February 2022 added Annex 1.
+Link to KCSiE (DfE, 2021) Part One or Annex A: Information for all school and college staff Annex B: Further information Updates from KCSiE 2021 Link to KCSiE (DfE, 2023) Annex 2.
+Declaration for staff: Child Protection Policy and (KCSiE) DfE 2021 Changes made aligned to KSCiE 2023 Annex 3.
+Actions where there are concerns about a child Now appears on page 22 of KCSiE 2022 Update to include children who are absent from education alongside children who are missing from education Annex 4.
+Operation Encompass - Information sharing from Police regarding Domestic Abuse notifications and Children Missing from No changes from CP policy 2023

-Annex 6.
-Sexual violence and sexual harassment between children in schools and colleges guidance (2021) New appendix added 2021 Annex 7.
-Online Safety guidance New Appendix added 2021 Annex 8.
-Covid guidance into new academic year 2021- 2022 New signposting for further guidance Annex 9.
-GDPR, data protection and Freedom of Information New Appendix added 2021
+Education (2 nd December 2019) Annex 5.
+Ofsted school Inspection Handbook (September 2021) Date change with regards to CP Policy and update July 2022 to Ofsted School Inspection Handbook Annex 6.
+Sexual violence and sexual harassment between children in schools and colleges guidance (2021) Previously appendix 7 Updated from KCSiE to include and offline Annex 6.
+Online Safety guidance New Appendix added 2021 Annex 7.
+GDPR, data protection and Freedom of Information New Appendix added 2021 Annex 8 Filtering and Monitoring systems added 2023